Skip to Content

 • We salt and rinse the eggplant to reduce the bitterness and maintain their shape while cooking.

-• Use a Chinese cooking method called ‘Liu,’ which refers to deep frying before preparing a sauce for the eggplants to cook within.
+• Use a Chinese cooking method called ‘liu,’ which involves frying the eggplant before preparing the sauce for the eggplants to cook in.
 You want the oil hot enough for the eggplant to fry and not steam or become soggy.

-• Refrigerate – Store leftovers in an airtight container; they will keep for 2-3 days.
+• Refrigerate: Store leftovers in an airtight container for 2-3 days.

-• Freeze – Let the eggplant cool and add it to a freezer-safe bag or container.
-Yuxiang Eggplant freezes for 2 months.
+• Freeze: Let the eggplant cool and transfer it to a freezer-safe bag or container.
+Yuxiang eggplant freezes for 2 months.

 What does Yu Xiang sauce taste like?

-Yú Xiāng sauce is a traditional Sichuan sauce that embodies the full range of sweet and tangy with the right amount of heat to round out the bold flavors.
+Yú Xiāng sauce is a traditional Sichuan sauce that’s sweet and tangy with heat to round out the bold flavors.

 What is the best way to cook eggplant?